ivosokoloski/ivosokoloski/README.md

 I am a student of **Computer Science and Engineering** with strong motivation for learning and creating **practical, functional, and sustainable software solutions**.
 I actively work on assignments and projects throughout my studies, with a focus on gaining a deep understanding of the technologies I use.

-All of my projects and exercises are available on my **GitHub profile**, where I regularly document the process of learning, experimenting, and improving my skills.

 I embrace new technologies with **genuine curiosity and dedication**, and although I still do not have a narrow specialization, I am open to exploring different domains within computer science.
 My goal is building a **broad and strong foundation** that will enable me to make a meaningful and long-term contribution to the technology industry.

 ---